khulnasoft/tracker/docs/docs/outputs/output-options.md

 6. **sort-events**

     This makes it possible to sort the events as they happened.
-Especially in systems where Tracker tracks lots of events, it can happen that they are received unordered.
+Especially in systems where Tracee tracks lots of events, it can happen that they are received unordered.
 More information is provided in the [deep-dive](../deep-dive/ordering-events.md) section of the documentation.

     ```
     output: